Living in Calgary

 You can purchase one-way tickets can directly from bus drivers, vending machines at LRT platforms and stations, and from selected vendors.
-The fare is a flat rate as Calgary Transit does not have a system of zones which require further payment; one fare will get you to any destination in the city.
-Click here for a list of fare prices.
+The fare is a flat rate and one fare will get you to any destination in the city.

 Calgary International Airport (YYC), in the city’s northeast, is a transportation hub for much of central and western Canada.
 In 2010, it was the fourth busiest airport in Canada by passenger movement, and third busiest by aircraft movements.